 Telephone: (685) 23 411

 Facsimile: (685) 23 159

-If you require after-hours advice regarding a consular emergency, call the Australian High Commission on the above number.
-By following the prompts you will be put through to the 24-hour Consular Emergency Centre.
-If you are unable to contact the High Commission you can contact the 24-hour Consular Emergency Centre directly on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you're unable to contact the High Commission in a consular emergency, contact the 24-hour Consular Emergency Centre directly on +61 2 6261 3305, or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate